 Static site generators (SSGs) are fairly popular.
 Some of the most common ones out there are: Hugo, Jekyll, Gatsby, Zola

 These generators usually rely on some form of directory structure to make sense of your website.
 They also try to be very generic and provide as much functionality as possible out of the box.
 In this quest for broad utility they all end up making generating a static site more complicated than it should be.
-There’s many functions, many taxonomies, you need to learn their templating language (or use a javascript frontend framework which is then prerendered), know which block thingy to wrap your html around, etc.
+There’s many functions, many taxonomies, you need to learn their templating language (or use a javascript frontend framework which is then prerendered), know which block thingy to wrap your HTML around, etc.

 You do not need a general purpose static site generator

-What you want is to be able to write some markdown or some other format of your choice and have it be translated to the verbose html equivalent with a little bit of styling.
 Static site generators are glorified string appenders.
 You can write your own in half an hour and just add more functionality as you need them.